Calvin A. Johnson Jr.: Life and career

 Johnson was born in New Orleans.
 He grew up in the Black Pearl neighborhood and in New Orleans East.
 His uncle Lionel Johnson gave him his first saxophone at the age of seven.
 Johnson's grandfather, George Augustus "Son" Johnson, and uncles Lionel, Alfred, and Ralph Johnson, were all New Orleans jazz musicians.
-At the age of twelve, Johnson played his first professional gig at Tipitina's French Quarter location with the New Orleans Jazz Babyz, a youth all-star band led by Troy “Trombone Shorty” Andrews and Omari Neville (son of Cyril and Gaynielle Neville).
+At age 12, he played his first professional gig at Tipitina's French Quarter location with the New Orleans Jazz Babyz, a youth all-star band.

 Johnson studied at the New Orleans Jazz and Heritage Foundation’s School of Music and the Louis Armstrong Summer Jazz Camp under his longtime mentor, Edward "Kidd" Jordan.
 He graduated in 2003 from the New Orleans Center for Creative Arts (NOCCA), then under the direction of the late Clyde Kerr Jr. His classmates included Troy "Trombone Shorty" Andrews, Jonathan Batiste, and Christian Scott.
 After graduating from NOCCA, Johnson enrolled at Dillard University and the University of New Orleans, where he obtained his undergraduate degree in finance.

 Johnson released his debut album Jewel's Lullaby in 2012 through his own label, Alma Records.
 In 2013, Johnson released his second album, Native Son, through ThreadHead Records and with support from the Ellis Marsalis Center for Music in the New Orleans Musicians' Village.
 In addition to his albums recorded as bandleader, Johnson can be heard as a sideman on the following albums: Big Sam’s Funky Nation's Peace, Love, and Understanding, Irvin Mayfield's Strange Fruit, Courtney Bryan's This Little Light of Mine, and others.

-Johnson has toured with Harry Connick Jr., Aaron Neville, Irvin Mayfield, the Dirty Dozen Brass Band, Bob French and the Original Tuxedo Jazz Band, Big Sam's Funky Nation.
-Johnson has performed and recorded with hip hop producer Mannie Fresh and rapper Mystikal.
-He has performed at many esteemed venues and festivals, including Jazz at Lincoln Center, the White House, the Kodak Theatre, the New Orleans Jazz and Heritage Festival (as both a bandleader and sideman), the French Quarter Festival, Satchmo SummerFest and the Voodoo Music Festival.

 Johnson’s acting career began with appearances on the HBO series Treme (TV series) in 2012.
 Johnson's first feature-length film acting role is that of Frank Lewis in director Dan Pritzker's film Bolden!, which depicts the life of New Orleans cornetist Buddy Bolden.